john33mcd/projectTwo/README.md

 - bug6 - question was disappearing when correct answer was selected, bug fixed by removing css that was targeting correct class element and turning font black (which matched background).

+## Unfixed Bugs

+- There is no unfixed bugs that have been identified at this time

 ## Deployment